Harmony Gold USA: Shaka Zulu (1983–1986)

 In late 1983, Agrama negotiated a deal with the South African Broadcasting Corporation (SABC) to distribute the controversial Shaka Zulu miniseries in spite of the economic sanctions at the time.
 The planned 10-episode miniseries was based on the story of the king of the Zulu, Shaka (reigned 1816 to 1828), and the writings of the British traders with whom he interacted.

 Throughout 1984 and 1985, the original budget of about $1.75 million escalated quickly to $12 million, and the SABC justified the outlay to anticipated returns to be earned on the international market.
 Frank Agrama, however, noted the production was a "calculated gamble."
 Shaka Zulu had in fact, become the most expensive miniseries ever produced for television syndicate in the United States without pre-commitment to network or operation time to date.
 To ensure its marketability, Harmony Gold demanded that the well known white 'stars' appeared in the first episode to satisfy US advertisers, contrary to original script.
 The SABC's involvement was also completely removed for its international release due to legal implications set by apartheid.
 The opening credits featured Harmony Gold, with Frank Agrama listed as associate producer.

 Shaka Zulu went on to become a massive success worldwide, and has developed a cult following since its premiere in 1986.
 It has been the most repeatedly screened miniseries ever shown on syndicated television in the United States.
 By 1992, it had been seen by over 350 million viewers.
 The series dislodged John Marshall's The Hunters and the later The Gods Must be Crazy film series as the prime shaper of American perceptions of 'tribal' history in Southern Africa.
 Despite its success, the SABC failed to recoup the cost of their production due to unfair terms negotiated by Harmony Gold during production.

 Robotech (1985)

 In the mid-1980s, Harmony Gold hired Carl Macek to adapt Japanese animated programming for American broadcast release.
 Macek originally wanted to adapt The Super Dimension Fortress Macross only, but was instead forced to combine it with two other anime series together, even though they had no relation to Macross.
-These three series became Robotech.
+These three series combined became Robotech.
 The other two series used are: